Language: Español

 Sociocracy combines consent decision-making, a decentralized system of authority and intentional processes to improve our decisions and processes over time into a governance system that supports effective and efficient process while increasing connection, listening and co-creation among members.

 Sociocracy is used in businesses, communities, nonprofits, cooperatives, grassroots groups and in education.
+See the sociocracy resources on this page to get started.

 Books from Sociocracy for All